 - An iridescent green twisted bead is the poison that will kill Leonora (spoilers).

-- Colorful turquoise millefiore beads and a hammer and goblet charm evoke the gypsy chorus and its words: "Lift up your hammers...
+- Colorful turquoise millefiore beads and a hammer and goblet charm evoke the anvil chorus and its words: "Lift up your hammers...
 Fill up the goblets"!

 - A large blue heart is the love of Leonora for Manrico, echoed by smaller blue hearts symbolizing her faithfulness.
 A large faceted blue teardrop represents her death.

 Charms included in the bracelet are